THE INDEPENDENT

 By Becca Day

-The Fort Lewis College Campus Police released the crime log and below is a summary of incidents that happened from March 18 to March 20.
+The Fort Lewis College Campus Police released the crime log and below is a summary of incidents that occured from April 2 to April 14.

 First4950515254565758Last